The 105 mm L118 Light Gun has been in service with the British Army since 1974 and has been used continually since.

 Potential options could include a more mobile 105 mm weapon, 120 mm mortar, or a 5 inch (127 mm) naval weapon.
 An artist’s impression, released by DSTL as an example, showed a mobile 4×4 platform armed with a 105 mm weapon.

-A later follow-up revealed some more detail.
+A later follow-up revealed some more details.

-The 105mm L118 Light Gun replacement question mirrors that of so many other parts of defence.
+The 105 mm L118 Light Gun replacement question mirrors that of so many other parts of defence.

 A tension exists between ambition and available budget, and the desire to get ahead of the need curve, versus what is good enough today.